vadian/insta-django/README.md

 Edit vagrant.rb as below:

 	module MyVars
 		Role = "dev"
 		Ssh_key = "ssh-rsa AJFADKNFWOHIFWOI89724DNKJDWANKJDAWNKDAWDAKLDWetcetcetc name@host"
 	end

 Note that you can add additional keys here that you intend to use for users (as you will see in the next step).
 The private versions of these keys should exist in your appropriate directory for your computer, usually '~/.ssh'

+Copy siteinfo-example.rb to siteinfo-rb.

 Edit the siteinfo.rb in a text editor.
 Many of the default options here will work, but you should configure the specifics of your site.
 Instructions are included in the file.

 'vagrant up' in 'dev' directory.

 'vagrant ssh' to connect to your server, and configure your databases.

 Production Server:
 --------------------------------------------

 CD into 'prod' directory

 Edit vagrant.rb as below:

 	module MyVars
 		Role = "prod"
 		Token = "DigitalOcean OAuth Token"
 		Ssh_key = "ssh-rsa AJFADKNFWOHIFWOI89724DNKJDWANKJDAWNKDAWDAKLDWetcetcetc name@host"
 	end

 None of the information in 'siteinfo.rb' is particular to dev or prod sites.
 Your current config you tested on dev should work in prod.

 'vagrant up' in 'dev' directory.

 'vagrant ssh' to connect to your droplet and configure your databases.

 Usage:
 --------------------------------------------